musi-soweli/musi-soweli/NOTATION_EN.md

 waso = `W`
 soweli = `S`

 All moves must be notated with the origin space first and then the destination space after.
-This is to prevent the numerous notation ambiguities that arise when notating *musi soweli*.
+This is to prevent the numerous notation ambiguities that arise when notating *Muso*.

 Notating the piece is optional.
 If notating the piece, put it before the origin space.

 ## Actions

-There are four basic actions in *musi soweli*.
+There are four basic actions in *Muso*.
 The action follows the file and rank position of a piece.
 The following are the corresponding notations for the actions:

 Capturing = `x` after origin space and but before the destination space Stacking = `^` after the destination space